astropy/pyvo/docs/prototypes/index.rst

    activate_features('feature_one', 'feature_two')

 Where the arguments are names of prototype features.
-If a feature name does not exist, a `PrototypeWarning` will be issued, but the call will not fail.
+If a feature name does not exist, a `~pyvo.utils.prototype.PrototypeWarning` will be issued, but the call will not fail.
 If no arguments are provided, then all features are enabled.

 .. _pyvo-prototypes-developers: